-United Nations officials confirmed on April 1, 2026, that a roadside explosive device killed two Indonesian peacekeepers in southern Lebanon.
+United Nations officials confirmed that a roadside explosive device killed two Indonesian peacekeepers in southern Lebanon.
 Recovery teams reached the site of the detonation near the village of Naqoura early Wednesday morning.
 Early reports from UNIFIL headquarters indicate the blast targeted a white armored patrol vehicle moving along a frequent supply route.
 Fragments from the device pierced the hull of the transport, leading to the immediate death of two personnel.
+By April 1, 2026, the roadside explosion had deepened concern over peacekeeper safety in southern Lebanon.
 Verification of their identities took several hours as security forces established a perimeter to check for secondary devices.

 Reports suggest the explosion occurred in a sector known for high tactical sensitivity.
 Damage to the vehicle was concentrated on the undercarriage and the right side of the frame.
 Patrols in this area have faced increasing scrutiny due to the proximity of clandestine military infrastructure.